Curious about our data? Learn more about our methodology .

 Job Outlook

-Employment of mining and geological engineers is projected to grow 6 percent from 2014 to 2024, about as fast as the average for all occupations.
+Employment of mining and geological engineers is projected to grow slower than average from 2020 to 2030, about about 400 openings per year.
 Employment growth for mining and geological engineers will be driven by demand for mining operations.
 In addition, as companies look for ways to cut costs, they are expected to contract more services with engineering firms, rather than employ engineers directly.

 Job Trends for Mining and Geological Engineers